 The Banyan Tree: the totem for our business.

-Terry Gandadila, the ceremonial leader of the Murrungun/Djinang clan and the son of the artist Jack Wunuwun, gave this totem to Cecille for her business after she published their tribal story for the first time in a book called Song of the Dreamtime, the Morning Star Series.
+The late Terry Gandadila, the ceremonial leader of the Murrungun/Djinang clan and the son of the artist Jack Wunuwun, gave Cecille Weldon the skin name Berreberrepe, Plover Bird, and gave her business the totem name Djanpa, Banyan Tree, to honor her work in recording and publishing their tribal story, for the first time, in a book called Song of the Dreamtime, the Morning Star Series.

 The Banyan Tree or Djanpa, as it is called in their language, is an important shade tree, providing cool relief from the heat of the day.
 There are many species of banyan trees world wide.
 The particular species referred to in this indigenous song-line from the Northern territory is Ficus Virens.